Autopia

-Autopia is a race car track Disneyland attraction, in which patrons steer specially designed cars through an enclosed track.
-Versions of Autopia exist at Anaheim, California and Disneyland Paris in Marne-la-Vallée, France.
+Autopia is a race track attraction at various Disney theme parks, in which patrons steer specially designed cars through an enclosed track.
+Versions of Autopia exist at Disneyland at Anaheim, California and Disneyland Paris in Marne-la-Vallée, France.
 There was also an Autopia at Hong Kong Disneyland on Lantau Island, Hong Kong before it closed on June 11, 2016.
 Other versions of the attraction can be found at the Magic Kingdom as the Tomorrowland Speedway and formerly at Tokyo Disneyland as the Grand Circuit Raceway.
 A previous generation of Disneyland's Autopia operated for over a decade at the Walt Disney Hometown Museum in Marceline, Missouri; one of the retired cars is now on display.

+Etymology

-The name Autopia is a portmanteau of the words "automobile uto."
-The term was later popularized in academic circles by British architecture critic Reyner Banham to describe Los Angeles in his 1971 book Los Angeles: The Architecture of Four Ecologies.
+The term autopia is a portmanteau of the words "automobile utopia" and was first coined in the 1920s.
+The term was later popularized in the 1970s to describe the effect of freeways on urbanization and architecture, particularly by English architecture critic Reyner Banham in his 1971 book Los Angeles: The Architecture of Four Ecologies and in American architect Denise Scott Brown’s 1972 book Learning from Las Vegas.

 Disneyland Autopia

 The Disneyland Autopia, in one form or another, is one of the few current attractions that opened with the park on July 17, 1955.
 When it opened, it represented the future of what would become America's multilane limited-access highways, which were still being developed.
 President Eisenhower had yet to sign the Interstate Highway legislation at the time Disneyland opened.
+Disneyland Autopia’s original sponsor from 1955 until 1970 was Richfield Oil.

 Drivers can use the steering wheel along the track but the center rail will guide the cars along the track regardless of steering input.
 Drivers/children too short to depress the gas pedal are paired with taller individuals who can.
 Brakes are applied automatically when the driver releases the gas pedal.